Login

 The “Loan Summary” shows how much interest the biweekly loan saves the borrower.

-Even making one extra payment will save you interest.
-This calculator supports both lump sum or one-time extra payments as well as a series of additional payments.
+Even a single extra payment will save interest.
+This calculator supports lump-sum or one-time extra payments, as well as a series of additional payments.

-To see how much you'll save, you may apply the extra payment to either the monthly loan or the biweekly loan, or both.
-The idea here is, you may want to compare a debt paid biweekly without additional payments to a debt paid monthly, where you do plan to make extra payments.
+To see how much you will save, you may apply the extra payment to the monthly loan, the biweekly loan, or both.
+For example, you may want to compare a debt paid biweekly without additional payments to a debt paid monthly with extra payments.

-Or you may want to see how much the biweekly loan will save over the conventional loan when you add extra payments to get an additional saving boost.
+You may also want to compare how much the biweekly loan saves over the conventional loan when you add extra payments to increase the savings further.

-Note: In keeping with the theme of this calculator, the extra payment for the biweekly loan will be 1/2 the amount you enter.
-This is an intentional design feature, not a bug!
+Note: Consistent with the design of this calculator, the extra payment for the biweekly loan will be one-half of the amount you enter.
+This is intentional.

 A biweekly loan will save you money.

-A biweekly loan and making extra payments will save you even more money.
+A biweekly loan combined with extra payments will save you more money.

-But is doing either the right, long term, financial strategy?
+But is either approach the right long-term financial strategy?

-At the top of this post, when explaining how a biweekly payment loan works and how it saves interest charges, I showed you some simple arithmetic.
-In the example, if you, the borrower, elects to pay every other week, you'll pay $2,000 more per year than if you make 12 monthly payments.
+Earlier, when explaining how a biweekly loan works and how it saves interest charges, the example showed that if the borrower pays every other week, they will pay $2,000 more per year than if they make 12 monthly payments.

-You should ask yourself, what else could you be doing with the $2,000?
+You should ask what else you could do with the $2,000.

-If you make biweekly payments, you lose the opportunity to invest them.
+If you make biweekly payments, you lose the opportunity to invest that amount.
 Not being able to save and invest is a forgone opportunity.
-It does not come back.
+It does not return.

-The question then is, if you invested the $2,000, how much would it earn over the term of the biweekly loan?
-Would you gain more than you expect to save interest charges?
+The question is this: if you invested the $2,000, how much would it earn over the term of the biweekly loan?
+Would the investment gains exceed the interest you expect to save?

-Several calculators on this site will answer these questions for you.
-This Savings Calculator is a good place to start.
+Several calculators on this site will answer these questions.
+The Savings Calculator is a good place to start.

-What you want to know is what will be the future value of $2,000 invested every year for the next 22 years or so (typically the term of the biweekly loan at today's interest rates).
-If the future value is more than that amount you save in interest, then perhaps you should not take out a biweekly mortgage?
+You want to know the future value of $2,000 invested every year for approximately 22 years (a typical term for a biweekly loan at current interest rates).
+If the future value is greater than the interest you save, you may decide not to take out a biweekly mortgage.

-Remember though, there are usually risks to investing, while the interest saved with a biweekly mortgage or loan is a mathematical certainty.
+Remember that investing usually involves risk, while the interest saved with a biweekly mortgage is a mathematical certainty.

 Charts